tangentsoft/libtabula/README-examples.txt

             SSQLS sections in the user manual for details about these examples.

-        multiquery: Libtabula++ allows you to issue multiple queries at once, and get the results as separate sets.
+        multiquery: Libtabula allows you to issue multiple queries at once, and get the results as separate sets.
 This shows that, and also how to use stored procedures, which return their results in the same way as a multiquery.